Comparison

 | Canvas / game UIs | DOM-centric design |

-Why Cotomy Is Not a Framework
+Why Cotomy Is Not a Component-Rendering SPA Framework

 Summary